 This game has enough story to mention what I think about it.
 Overall it is OK, and the story reminds me of anime.
 You are a prince sent to make a pact with a dragon.
 Along the way, you meet people who join your group.

-Without spoiling the plot I have seen so far, things are pretty basic to me.
+Without spoiling the plot, I have seen so far, things are basic to me.
 I do not mean the story is bad but if I ignored it not much would change about the game.

 I could see how somebody could spend hundreds of dollars in a day on a game like this.
-While the game is free to play and it gives you free summons if you want a particular thing you might to spend some money to get it.
+Dragalia Lost is free to play, and it gives you free summons.
+If you want a specific item, you might need to spend money though to get it.

 The system lets you play without too much pressure.
-Only the most huge fans who play the game for long periods of time will be left waiting.
+Only the hugest fans who play the game for long periods of time will be left waiting.

 Will I Keep Playing Dragalia Lost?

 I will not play Dragalia Lost anymore.
-While I can see the appeal of such a game I don’t personally enjoy these huge epic grindy games.
-The only exception being Puzzle and Dragons.
-Mostly because I have been playing that game for a very long time.
+While I can see the appeal of such a game, I don’t personally enjoy these huge epic grindy games.

 Would I Recommend People Play Dragalia Lost?